pacslab/GreenLAC/README.md

 # GreenLAC
-The AWS Greengrass Lambda Autoscaler Core (GreenLAC) is a load balancer and autoscaler for AWS Greengrass that leverages core resources for scaling AWS Lambdas in combination with the edge IoT devices running AWS Greengrass Core.
+The AWS Greengrass Lambda Autoscaler Core (GreenLAC) is a load balancer and reverse proxy for supporting serverless deployments of edge-core IoT applications with AWS Greengrass.
+GreenLAC enablers applications on resource-constrained edge nodes to leverage neighbours edge nodes and the core cloud for real-time processing of workloads.

 ## Architecture
 GreenLAC is an [AWS Greengrass Component](https://github.com/aws-greengrass/aws-greengrass-software-catalog#community-components) that will